A brief history of the Education Commission of the States

 The operating arm of the compact – christened the Education Commission of the States (ECS) — opened its headquarters in Denver in 1967, with former Cincinnati school superintendent Wendell H. Pierce serving as its first executive director.
 Sanford hailed ECS as “the most exciting educational experiment on the American scene — a working partnership for the good of the nation.”

 ECS played a pivotal role in the transition to a standards-based education system, and in enlarging policymakers' recognition and understanding of emerging issues, trends and challenges: the needs of at-risk children, minority teacher quality and recruitment, system restructuring, service-learning, school choice, postsecondary access and brain research.

-To see how ECS came about, read the Transcript of Proceedings – Planning Conference of the Compact for Education, September 29-30, 1965.
+For a more detailed history of ECS, read The Compact for Education and the Transcript of Proceedings – Planning Conference of the Compact for Education, September 29-30, 1965.

 ECS Executive Directors/Presidents 1965-present

 Wendell H. Pierce (executive director) 1967-1976

 Home | About ECS | Education Issues A-Z